 The Cornerstone Scholarship, Founders’ Scholarship and Second Century Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
 Students selected as a Cornerstone, Founders’ or Second Century Scholar are recognized as potential leaders in the classroom at SMU.
 This designation is based on information submitted in the application for admission and may be updated by sending additional SAT or ACT scores directly from The College Board or ACT, Inc. respectively.
 These scholarship offers are typically included in a student’s admission packet.

-Please Note: Beginning Fall 2016, students who complete the IB Diploma Program will receive a $5,000 per academic year scholarship.
-The scholarship will no longer have varying amounts based on the IB exam scores.
+Students who complete the IB Diploma Program will receive a $5,000 per academic year scholarship.
 This scholarship may be combined with other scholarship or grant aid from SMU, but in no case can the combination of institutional aid exceed Tuition and Fees for that academic year.

 Learn more about academic scholarships.